MS-PINPOINT/mindGlide/README.md

 /path/to/mind-glide_latest.sif flair.nii.gz
 ```

+### fine tuning

+MindGlide models can be fine-tuned on your own data.
+Fine tuning is
+useful when you are not getting the desired results on your data.
+You
+can fine tune the model on your data by starting from the scripts in the
+`scripts` directory.

 ### Modifications

 If you want to run the Docker container using your own trained model or use